ledgerW/pathlight/memory-bank/progress.md

 - **Content Management**: Implemented a file-based approach for simplicity and ease of updates
 - **Database Schema**: Evolved from simple text storage to structured JSON for results
 - **AI Integration**: Enhanced with structured output using Pydantic models
-- **Payment Model**: Implemented two-tier system with support for regeneration payments
+- **Payment Model**: Evolved from two-tier system to three-tier model with subscription option, free regenerations for subscribers, and upfront Plan purchase option
 - **User Flow**: Evolved from simple linear flow to context-aware flow with dedicated pages for different user states
 - **Authentication Flow**: Evolved from simple cookie-based auth to a robust multi-layered approach with localStorage, Authorization headers, and cookies, with comprehensive error handling and recovery mechanisms
 - **Form Navigation**: Improved to provide clear options for users with existing results